 I mean really!
 How on earth does it keep up to all of the assaults on it?

 Enter the lymphatic system.
-The lymphatic system is the most magical system in the body, in my humble opinion It’s a series of over 500 lymph nodes, or little kidney bean shaped sacs, that are located all over the body.
-There are a high concentration of lymph nodes in the neck, underarm area, and groin.
+The lymphatic system is the most magical system in the body, in my humble opinion It’s a series of over 500 lymph nodes, or little kidney bean-shaped sacs, that are located all over the body.
+There is a high concentration of lymph nodes in the neck, underarm area, and groin.

 Lymphatic fluid is stored in the nodes and then pumped through lymphatic vessels throughout the body to be removed as waste.
-Unlike the blood that moves through veins via an internal pumping system, the lymphatic system needs manual pumping.
+Unlike the blood that moves through veins via an internal pumping system, the lymphatic system needs manual pumping to clean.

 There are several ways to do this and most are surprisingly gentle and hardly like work at all.